animatedmax/spring-data-geode/src/main/markdown/index.md

 subsequently, a reconnect event either.
-If that were the case, you would have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this “feature” of Apache Geode is not recommended for peer `Cache` applications.
+If that were the case, you would have a clean way to know when to call `ConfigurableApplicationContext.refresh()`, if it were even applicable for an application to do so, which is why this "feature" of Apache Geode is not recommended for peer `Cache` applications.

 </div>

 <div class="paragraph">

-For more information about 'auto-reconnect', see Apache Geode’s [product documentation](https://geode.apache.org/docs/guide/19/managing/autoreconnect/member-reconnect.html).
+For more information about 'auto-reconnect', see Apache Geode's [product documentation](https://geode.apache.org/docs/guide/19/managing/autoreconnect/member-reconnect.html).

 </div>